lauralwd/azolla_phd_thesis/source/12_chapter_2_foul-play.md

 \singlespacing
 \setlength{\parindent}{0.0in}
-# Foul play in the leaf pocket?
-The metagenome of floating fern _Azolla_ reveals endophytes that do not fix N~2~ but may denitrify
+\chapter{Foul play in the leaf pocket?
+The metagenome of floating fern \emph{Azolla} reveals endophytes that do not fix N\textsubscript{2} but may denitrify.}
 \label{foul_play}

 \footnotesize